-Sophie rides with her favorite song playing on repeat--a rite of passage to budding adolescence.
-The music and the wind and the speed with which she pedals creates a melody of its own caliber.
+Sophie pedals as her favorite song plays on repeat--a rite of passage to budding adolescence.
+The music and the wind and the speed her bike moves creates a melody of its own caliber.
 She doesn't hear the teenage boy approaching from behind.

 Smack in the middle of her sun-shiny day the color drains from her world.
 The fall breaks her leg.
 The boy fractures her body, her mind, and her heart.
 Life as she knows it seeps deep into the ground.
-Frightened and abandoned she calls for someone--anyone, to rush to her aid.
-The sun offers no warmth to her cold and lonely wait.
+Frightened and abandoned she calls for someone--anyone, to come to her aid.
+The sun offers no warmth to a cold and lonely wait.

 She can't sleep; the nightmare plays on repeat.
 She shames herself for not paying closer attention.
 Perhaps the whole thing could have been avoided if she'd been more aware of her surroundings.